mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Background

 \section{Background}

-In this section we provide basic concepts related to graphical models (\ref{theory_gm}), introduce the model classes Mixed Graphical Models (MGMs) (\ref{theory_mgm}) and mixed Vector Autoregressive (mVAR) models (\ref{theory_mvar}), and show how to estimate these models in their stationary (\ref{theory_mgm_estimation}) and time-varying (\ref{theory_timevarying}) versions.
+In this section we provide basic concepts related to graphical models (Section \ref{theory_gm}), introduce the model classes Mixed Graphical Models (MGMs) (Section \ref{theory_mgm}) and mixed Vector Autoregressive (mVAR) models (Section \ref{theory_mvar}), and show how to estimate these models in their stationary (Section \ref{theory_mgm_estimation}) and time-varying (Section \ref{theory_timevarying}) versions.